Sparkling swimming Pool

-Acquila Guest House is remarkably suitable for both business travellers seeking convenience and leisure visitors wanting a calmer and more relaxed experience.
+Acquila Guest House is remarkably suitable for both business travelers seeking convenience and leisure visitors wanting a calmer and more relaxed experience.

 The three star lodge offers tastefully decorated modern furnished accommodation.

 All accommodation units are air-conditioned with DSTV, electronic safes and tea and coffee making facilities.
 Secure on site controlled parking available.